GluuFederation/docs-ce-prod/3.1.1/source/authn-guide/inbound-saml-passport.md

 # Inbound SAML using Passport.js
 ## Overivew

 Inbound SAML enables an organization to offer SAML authentication as a front door to their digital service.
-Inbound SAML is a common requirement for organizations that need to support the authentication requirements of enterprise customers.
+Inbound SAML is a common requirement for organizations that need to support the authentication requirements of their enterprise customers.

-The Gluu Server uses the Passport.js software and the [SAML IDP MultiAuthn interception script](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/integrations/idp/IdpMultiAuthnExternalAuthenticator.py) to enable inbound SAML single sign-on SSO.
+The Gluu Server uses the Passport.js software and the [SAML IDP MultiAuthn interception script](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/integrations/idp/IdpMultiAuthnExternalAuthenticator.py) to enable inbound SAML SSO.

 Post-authentication, if a local account does not already exist for the user, the script performs just-in-time provisioning to add the user to the Gluu OpenLDAP server.
 In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.